RNaimy/strategicai-visibility-loop-etl/README.md

 ├── Makefile                     # Setup and automation tasks ├── requirements.txt             # Python dependencies
 ├── LICENSE                      # MIT license
+├── SECURITY.md                  # Security policy and disclosure guidelines
+├── requirements-lock.txt         # Frozen dependency versions for reproducibility
 └── README.md                    # Project documentation and guide
 ```

+The `transforms/` directory includes the main triage and anomaly modules.
+Public-share CSVs (like `samples/triage_public_lite.csv`) are now generated automatically by `triage_report.py` — no separate `triage_public_lite.py` file is needed.

 **Note:**
 The `/samples/`, `/transforms/`, and `/utils/` directories are placeholders for future modules and helper utilities, such as enrichment transforms, reusable scripts, or additional demo datasets.

-Only the `samples/triage_public_lite.csv` and `samples/triage_actions_reference.csv` files are intended for public sharing or educational use.
-The other files in the `samples/` directory are for internal use or reference only.
+Only samples/triage_public_lite.csv is intended for public sharing.
+The other items in samples/ are internal previews or seeds for analyst use.

 ---